 #> Active assay: RNA (197 features, 0 variable features)

-Fit PRECAST using simulated data
+Fit FAST using simulated data

 Add the model setting